aws-powertools/powertools-lambda-python/docs/core/logger.md

     Log sampling allows you to capture debug information for a fraction of your requests, helping you diagnose rare or intermittent issues without increasing the overall verbosity of your logs.

     Example: Imagine an e-commerce checkout process where you want to understand rare payment gateway errors.
 With 10% sampling, you'll log detailed information for a small subset of transactions, making troubleshooting easier without generating excessive logs.

+!!! warning "Interaction with AWS Lambda Advanced Logging Controls"
+    When using [AWS Lambda Advanced Logging Controls](#aws-lambda-advanced-logging-controls-alc) with log level set to `DEBUG` (e.g., via CDK's `applicationLogLevelV2` or Lambda console), sampling may not work as expected.
+Lambda's log level setting takes precedence and overrides Powertools configuration, potentially causing all DEBUG logs to appear regardless of your sampling rate.
+See the [priority order](#aws-lambda-advanced-logging-controls-alc) for more details.

 The sampling decision happens automatically with each invocation when using `@logger.inject_lambda_context` decorator.
 When not using the decorator, you're in charge of refreshing it via `refresh_sample_rate_calculation` method.
 Skipping both may lead to unexpected sampling results.